aloysiogl/f1tenth_gym_ros/docs/mapping.md

 source devel/setup.bash
 ```

-You ming also need `rosmake gmapping` (probably need to be in the same dir).
+You might also need `rosmake gmapping` (probably need to be in the same dir).
 Make sure you can roscd to the package.

-If you want to try apt use `sudo apt install ros-melodic-slam-gmapping` or `sudo apt install ros-melodic-gmapping`.
+In the end source your environment: `source devel/setup.bash`.

 ### Configuration